This article has been updated with current models for November 2022. The Free Metcon 4 is a new addition. The Nike Free Run Trail has been removed.

 Believe it or not, the Nike Air Huarache was originally a performance running shoe.

 When the Huarache was first released in 1991, things were very different.
-Running shoes had just made the jump from board-lasted construction to a strobel or slip-lasted design (like the Huarache).
+Running shoes had just made the jump from board-lasting to a slip-lasted design (like the Huarache).

 What made the Air Huarache special at the time was the lack of a stiff heel counter – something that was a part of every running shoe that existed at the time.

-Instead of an internal heel stiffener, Nike used a rubber strap over a soft slip-on bootie.
+Instead of a heel stiffener, Nike used a rubber strap over a soft slip-on bootie.
 The contemporary version is a truthful reproduction of the original Huarache, so the upper has a slip-on collar for accessibility.